 Q3: Have you ever been to some museum or heard about it?
 What all things are there in a museum?

 Answer: Yes, I had visited the museum.
-There are many antiques, manuscripts and historical importance are kept in a museum.
+There are many antiques, manuscripts and other things of historical importance are kept in a museum.

 BYJU’S which is India’s largest k12 education company makes learning simple, fun and interesting.
 Register now to experience easy education.
 Learning is no more boring with BYJU’S.